 The first draft of the RCF is not yet a full framework but is a step towards a full RCF.
-The draft RCF will be opened for public consultation with key stakeholders and the research community.
-The trial organisations in SECURE will each select, interpret, and implement a set of actions from the full list of possible actions in the RCF during the trials in SECURE.
-It should be noted that the first version of the RCF has strictly followed the pillar and recommendation structure of the EFfRC, whereby some recommendations are not directly relevant for RPOs and RFOs, and there are topical overlaps across some pillars and recommendations.
+This first version provides an initial framing of the EFfRC for RPOs and RFOs and strictly follows the structure of the EFfRC by systematically addressing all 8 pillars and 44 recommendations of the EFfRC.
+There are noticeable topical overlaps across some recommendations, while other recommendations are not directly relevant for RPOs and RFOs.
+The draft RCF will be opened for public consultation and will be tested in trials during the project.
 Feedback from the consultation and trials will feed into a restructuring and refinement of the RCF for a more coherent and practical final version of the RCF.